andrewmatlock/Indux/docs/docs/plugins/resize.md

 # Resize

+Make any HTML element resizable with drag handles.

 ---

 ## Setup

-Resize functionality is supported by an Alpine plugin, available on its own or as part of Indux bundles.
+Resize functionality is supported by a plugin for Alpine JS, available on its own or as part of Indux bundles.

 <x-code-group copy>